-The partnerships with a local scientific research and development company (GW Scien-
+Partnerships with a local scientific research and development company (GW Scientific) and with the Alaska Department of Transportation

 Figure 1.
 Entry level webpage interface for the University of Alaska Fairbanks (UAF) integrated weather observation and forecast system.
 The interface is divided into four primary panels beneath the title frame, which carries links back to the main UAF webpage (upper left icon) and Geophysical Institute webpage (upper right icon).
 The four panels are as follows: a) upper left---current surface observations for the state of Alaska and Yukon Territory, Canada; b) upper right---current satellite (visible or IR window channel) image of Alaska, obtained from UAF's Geographical Information Network of Alaska; c) lower left---local Fairbanks surface observations; d) PSU/NCAR MM5 forecast accumulated precipitation (colors, cm) for the time indicated for the statewide region, as well as links to local city forecasts and the main UAF MM5 Forecast Page, shown in Figure 2.